commercialhaskell/stack/doc/install_and_upgrade.md

     === "Arch Linux"

-        The Arch community package respository provides an official [package](https://www.archlinux.org/packages/community/x86_64/stack/).
+        The Arch community package repository provides an official [package](https://www.archlinux.org/packages/community/x86_64/stack/).
         You can install it with the command: